Back in July, as part of a Stimulus Plan , the government announced the “Stay and Spend” Incentive Scheme.

 More July Stimulus Incentives

-As well as the Stay and Spend Incentive- the July Stimulus package also includes a reduction in the standard rate of VAT .
+The July Stimulus package also included a reduction in the standard rate of VAT .

-VAT on the hospitality sector is charged at 13.5% – so the standard VAT rate reduction will not affect or help them.
+VAT on the hospitality sector is charged at 13.5% – so the VAT rate reduction will not help them.

 However, the potential saving of up to 20% may be a bigger incentive for consumers and will hopefully increase demand for domestic tourism in the winter and spring months.